spencerrrrrrrr/DevOpsCommands/whatLineIsItAnyway.md

   template:
     pod-specs: (metadata:, spec:)

->At the end of a ReplicationController yaml file, you can control the number of replicas by adding "replicas:" in line with template:
+>At the end of a Deployment ReplicationController yaml file, you can control the number of replicas by adding "replicas:" in line with template:
-If using ReplicaSet, you can match pod control up with other pods that have matching labels by adding the following to the end of the file:
+If using ReplicaSet or Deployment, you can match pod control up with other pods that have matching labels by adding the following to the end of the file:
 selector:
   matchLabels:
     key: value

+**Yaml service file format**
+>apiVersion: v1
+kind: Service
+metadata:
+  name: app-name
+spec:
+  type: NodePort
+  ports:
+    - targetPort: 80 (or any other port num.
+If not included, num will match port below)
+      port: 80 (or any other port.
+Must be included)

 **kubectl create -f yaml-file.yaml**